thrawn01/quartz-garden/content/posts/Development Philosophy.md

 * [The SLO book](https://a.co/d/fAT06lm)

 ### Our Software Manifesto
 * **Product Over Code** There is no direct correlation between Idiomatic code and a great product.
-You can have idiomatic code but your product still sucks, is terrible to operate, and has terrible up time, stop focusing on code.
+You can have idiomatic code but your product still sucks, is terrible to operate, and has terrible uptime, stop focusing on code.
-* **Functional Over Unit testing** The product fails yet achieve 100% unit test coverage, There is no correlation, stop focusing on unit tests.
+* **Functional Over Unit testing** The product fails yet achieves 100% unit test coverage, there is no correlation, stop focusing on unit tests.
-* **Everyone tests in production**, except this fact and build your product around this truth.
-Use feature flags, observability, gradual roll outs, no big bang migrations.
+* **Everyone tests in production**, accept this fact and build your product around this truth.
+Use feature flags, observability, gradual rollouts, no big bang migrations.
 Imagine Production is a dragon you don't want to wake, deployment should be slow and careful, and if it looks like the dragon might wake you pause or cancel the deployment, anything to avoid waking the dragon.
-* **Immutable testing** If a two line change requires two days of test fixing, you are doing it wrong.
+* **Immutable testing** If a two-line change requires two days of test fixing, you are doing it wrong.
 Tests should exercise the behavior and not the implementation.
-Think of your test as immutable, Once you've written the test you can't change it, you can only add new tests.
-In this way, tests become a long-term asset which improve reliability of your code over the lifetime of the product, and frees you to preform large reactors with high confidence.
+Think of your test as immutable, once you've written the test you can't change it, you can only add new tests.
+In this way, tests become a long-term asset which improve reliability of your code over the lifetime of the product, and frees you to perform large refactors with high confidence.